 - Address: CIC Bhawan, Baba Gangnath Marg, Munirka, New Delhi – 110067.

-2. Reserve Bank of India (RBI) – Public Authority
+2. Reserve Bank of India (RBI) – Public Authority (Fraudulent Transactions in Bank Accounts)

 - CPIO Name: Shri Manoj Kumar (Consumer Education and Protection Dept – CEPD)